mansouriHassan/optixengine/README.md

 Texture sharing comes at a moderate performance cost while geometry acceleration structure sharing can be up to two times slower, which is reasonably fast given the bandwidth difference between NVLINK and VRAM transfers.
 Still a lot better than not being able to load a scene at all on a single board.
 The Raytracer class got more smarts over the Device class because the resource distribution decisions need to happen above the devices.

-This example is derived from rtigo3, but uses only one rendering strategy ("local-copy") and is solely meant to run multi-GPU NVLINK systems, because the local-copy rendering distribution of sub-frames is always doing the compositing step.
+This example is derived from optix_hair, but uses only one rendering strategy ("local-copy") and is solely meant to run multi-GPU NVLINK systems, because the local-copy rendering distribution of sub-frames is always doing the compositing step.
 The scene description format has been slightly changed to allow different albedo and/or cutout opacity textures per material reference.

 **User Interaction inside the examples**: